 We work closely with Magento Commerce and can speak to its ease of integration.

-How the Magento Commerce plugin works
+How the Adobe Commerce (Magento) plugin works

 These plugins essentially allow you to manage both your main store and any marketplaces from a single admin panel.

 As for the Amazon plugin, it offers both the baseline functionality you need and several exceptional features you may not have realized were an option.
 On the initial “does it do what I need to” side, it offers listing, fulfillment, order, and inventory management; all the administrative tools you need in one place, and all interconnected and synchronized.

 Beyond that, this plugin also comes loaded with specialized features like Intelligent Pricing and Business Pricing.

 Without getting into the techy nuts and bolts of it all, Intelligent Pricing automatically adjusts your pricing to increase your chances of winning Amazon’s “Buy Box” position.
 Given that the vast majority of Amazon sales (between 80%-90% depending on when you read this) come from the Buy Box, this is a massive competitive advantage.

 Business Pricing, meanwhile allows you to conduct B2B business through Amazon’s familiar storefront, allowing you to offer your B2B partners the tiered pricing and other benefits they expect while simultaneously building up your Amazon sales rank.
 Similar Magento plugins exist for eBay and other major resellers.